-The minimum front yard building setback line for all single-family detached dwellings shall be 35 feet from the ultimate street right-of-way as designated in § 135-301.
-All other buildings shall contain a minimum front yard building setback line of 50 feet from the ultimate street right-of-way.
+The minimum front yard building setback line from all streets shall be 35 feet from the ultimate street right-of-way as designated by § 135-301, unless a more stringent setback requirement applies for a particular use.

 In developed areas, the minimum building setback line requirements may be adjusted by right so that the proposed building may be in proper relation to adjacent buildings.
 Under no circumstances shall a building be permitted to encroach any closer to the ultimate right-of-way than an adjacent building.

-Side yard.
-There shall be two side yards, neither of which shall be less than 20 feet.
+Single-family detached dwellings and nonresidential principal buildings shall have two side yards, neither of which shall be less than 10 feet in width.

 Semidetached dwellings shall have one side yard per dwelling unit, which shall be a minimum of 12 feet in width.

 All accessory buildings shall have a side yard setback of six feet.

 Any lot adjoining land within a residential district shall maintain a fifty-foot setback for nonresidential buildings, structures, off-street parking lots, loading areas and outdoor storage areas, measured from the property boundary that is shared with the residential district.
 Such areas shall be used for a landscape strip and screen; see § 135-299.